Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Discussion

 \section{Discussion}

-In case of an arbitrary number of realizations of $\by$, the maximum compression ratio separates consistency from inconsistency in the estimation.
+The compression ratio was defined such that it is preserved for any number of realizations of $\by$ --- note that each one is compressed using that ratio.
+In case of an arbitrarily large number of realizations, the maximum compression ratio separates consistency from inconsistency in the estimation.
 However, the notion of consistency is not truly meaningful in case of just one realization.
 For those cases, the values presented here provide simple guidelines to select suitable compression ratios and a guess of the quality of the estimation, in the sense that a good performance is expected when the actual compression ratio is much lower than the maximum one and \emph{vice versa}.